gibber-cc/gibberwocky/README.md

 [More recent (10/2016) demo performance](https://vimeo.com/187702511).
 [A screen capture / demo of an early version](https://vimeo.com/162157104).

+This project is jointly developed by [Graham Wakefield](http://grahamwakefield.net) and [Charlie Roberts](http://charlie-roberts.com).

 ## Installing

 1. Follow the instructions for installing the Max Worldmaking Package: https://github.com/worldmaking/Max_Worldmaking_Package.
 This will install a websocket external for Max that the code editor will use to communicate with Max4Live and Max/MSP.